EvaluationContext/evaluationcontext.github.io/_posts/2024-11-29-SVG-Sparkline.md

 ![Matrix](/assets/img/0012-SVGsparkline/Visual.png)

 The measure was working fine locally so I pushed it to the service to a fully hydrated model, and the performance was terrible.
 So fired up DAX studio to perform some optimization, and ran the visual's DAX query (see below).
 By chance the visual had a couple of sparklines.
 I was surprised to see that the sparklines were measures defined in the query, and produced a output similar to that of a SVG, with list x,y coordinates.
-I investigated further and found that SQL BIs Alberto has a [video](https://www.sqlbi.com/tv/performance-of-sparklines-dax-in-power-bi-unplugged/) exploring sparkline measures and they seem close to optimal, so I decided to steal and adjust the code for my purposes.
+I investigated further and found that SQLBI's Alberto has a [video](https://www.sqlbi.com/tv/performance-of-sparklines-dax-in-power-bi-unplugged/) exploring sparkline measures and they seem close to optimal, so I decided to steal and adjust the code for my purposes.

 ```dax
 DEFINE MEASURE 'Progress Report'[Sparkline] =